declerke/CSV-Filter-Tool-High-Performance-CLI-Data-Processor/README.md

 * **Cross-Platform Compatibility:** Solving Windows/WSL `cp1252` encoding and shell quoting challenges.
 * **Defensive Programming:** Implementing graceful failure modes when files or columns are missing.
 * **Automated Testing:** Creating a self-contained test runner that generates and cleans up its own mock data.

----

-*Developed as a demonstration of high-efficiency data engineering and CLI tool development.*